Key lines from Supreme Court opinion overturning Roe v. Wade - KTVZ

 Here are key lines from the opinion:

-From Justices Clarence Thomas, Amy Coney Barrett and Brett Kavanaugh who concurred with the majority opinion written by Justice Samuel Alito
+From Justices Clarence Thomas, Amy Coney Barrett, Brett Kavanaugh and Neil Gorsuch who concurred with the majority opinion written by Justice Samuel Alito

 “We hold that Roe and Casey must be overruled.
 The Constitution makes no reference to abortion, and no such right is implicitly protected by any constitutional provision, including the one on which the defenders of Roe and Casey now chiefly rely — the Due Process Clause of the Fourteenth Amendment.”